-These tips for keeping your new year’s resolutions are cut and dry, and they actually work!
+These tips for keeping New Year’s resolutions are cut and dry, and they actually work!
 Want to quit smoking?
-Lose some weight?
-A new year means a new beginning, and we’re ready for it.
+Lose weight?
+A new year means a new beginning, and we’re ready to start setting new year goals.

 New year, new resolutions

-5 Tips for Keeping Your New Year’s Resolutions That Actually Work
+5 Tips for Keeping New Year’s Resolutions That Actually Work

 1. Pick only one resolution to focus on

 When choosing a new year’s resolution, focus on just one thing to conquer.
 There’s no way that you can commit to saving more money, losing weight, eating healthier, quit smoking, paying off debt, become more social, travel more, and go back to school ALL AT ONCE!

 Remember, the goal is to stick to it throughout the year and it’s far too difficult to try to take up 3-5 life changes.

 2. Have a plan of action for your goals for the new year